 Quokkas can be found only on two islands in Western Australia, Bald Island and Rottnest Island.
 So this is a very rare occasion to spend some time with them, and the reason why I included quokkas in my two-day Rottnest Island itinerary again.
 Did you know that quokkas are said to be the happiest animals on Earth?
 You can easily find some photos of smiling quokkas on the Internet.
 The truth is that they don’t smile all the time, but you can capture the famous quokka smile when they are mid-meal or look up with curiosity.

 CATCH A FERRY TO PERTH

 Sadly, it’s time to leave this beautiful place, and go back to the city.
 The last ferry from Rottnest Island to Perth and Fremantle departs no later than 5.00 pm.
 Don’t miss it!
 Otherwise, you will have to spend another night on the island.
 Secure some time to drop off the bike too.
-Pedal & Flipper will require you to get back with the bicycle around 3:30 pm the latest.
+Pedal & Flipper will expect you to be back with the bike at 3:30 pm the latest.
 It’s a bit early, but nothing can be done about it.
 The staff have to catch the ferry too.
 Looking for more travel tips?
-Check out Rottnest Island ultimate travel guide.
+Check out the ultimate travel guide to Rottnest Island.

 This was a two-day Rottnest Island itinerary.
 Are you going to Rottnest Island for a day trip or planning to stay overnight?
 Let me know by leaving a comment below!